 The threat of fire at waste and resource recovery facilities is very serious, and the Victorian Government is committed to reducing this risk.
-In August 2017, an interim Waste Management Policy (Resource Recovery Facilities) (WMP) (Victorian Government Gazette) was implemented placing requirements on sites that store combustible recyclable and waste materials (CRWM*).
-Compliance with the policy is mandatory and requires that CRWM is managed and stored in a manner that reduces risk to human health and the environment from fire.
+In August 2017, an interim Waste Management Policy (Resource Recovery Facilities) (WMP) (Victorian Government Gazette) was implemented placing requirements on sites that receive and store combustible recyclable and waste materials (CRWM).

-To support compliance with the policy, Management and storage of combustible recyclable and waste materials - guideline (publication 1667) has been developed by EPA, Metropolitan Fire Brigade (MFB) and Country Fire Authority (CFA) in consultation with a wide range of government and waste industry representatives.
-This is a helpful guide for small to medium sized businesses to assist with introducing risk management into the workplace.
+To support compliance with the interim policy, Management and storage of combustible recyclable and waste materials - guideline (publication 1667) was developed by EPA, Metropolitan Fire Brigade (MFB) and Country Fire Authority (CFA) in consultation with a wide range of government and waste industry representatives.

-The interim policy expires in August 2018.
-The Department of Environment, Land, Water and Planning (DELWP) is examining longer-term policy and regulatory responses to reduce the risks of stockpiling, and ensure that Victoria’s waste and resource recovery system remains robust and effective.
+The policy, and regulatory responses to reduce the risks of stockpiling, will contribute to ensuring that Victoria’s waste and resource recovery system remains robust and effective.